PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/brazier_of_commanding_fire_elementals.md

-name: Brazier of Commanding Fire Elementals
+Name: Brazier of Commanding Flame Elementals
-type: item
+Type: Item

-# Brazier of Commanding Fire Elementals
+# Brazier of Commanding Flame Elementals
 _Wondrous item, rare_

-When a flame is lit within this brass brazier, you may use an action to utter the brazier's command word and summon a fire elemental, as if you had cast the **_conjure elemental_** spell.
-The brazier cannot be used again until the following morn.
-This brazier weighs a hefty five pounds.
+Whilst a flame burns in this brass brazier, you can use an action to utter the brazier's command word and summon a flame elemental, as if you had cast the **_conjure elemental_** spell.
+The brazier cannot be used this way again until the next morn.
+The brazier weighs 5 pounds.